25 Quick & Easy Energy Efficiency Tips

 - Don't leave bathroom or kitchen ventilation fans running longer than necessary.
 They replace inside air with outside.

-- If your home has single-pane windows, consider replacing them with more energy efficient windows, or adding solar shades or tinting film.
+- Replace your windows.
+If your home has single-pane windows, consider replacing them with more energy efficient windows, or adding solar shades or tinting film.

 - Install a programmable thermostat that will automatically adjust the temperature according to your schedule.